riceissa/issarice.com/wiki/givewell-staff-growth.md

 The "cumulative number of employees" is just the number of people who have at one point worked for GiveWell, as of the indicated date; it is obtained by summing up the positive number in the diff column up to the date in question, and then adding the initial employee number.

-However note that I think Holden in the October 2015 board meeting said GiveWell (excluding the Open Philanthropy Project) has around 12 full-time employees.
-In other words, the table and plot don't distinguish between GiveWell and Open Philanthropy Project employees (as it is difficult to do so).
+However note that during the [June 2015 GiveWell board meeting](), Elie said there are 15 full-time staff for Open Phil and 15 for GiveWell, with 8 shared operation staff.
+In other words, the table and plot don't distinguish between GiveWell and Open Philanthropy Project employees (as it is difficult to do so across time).
+GiveWell also seems to sometimes think in terms of "Holden--Elie equivalents", i.e. how many employees there are if they are all replaced by Holden or Elie, so the idea is that the number of GiveWell employees might have decreased in some sense since Holden and some senior employees have moved to Open Phil (*this sentence might not accurately reflect what is the case, but I include it to make transparent some of the thinking I think is going on*).
 The numbers are also of full-time staff only, so does not include interns, conversation notes writers, etc.

 Note also that *the gap between the two curves cannot decrease*.
 It is for this reason that the survival ratio is good to look at in addition to the above graph: